Madeline (video game series): The Learning Company era (1997-1999)

 In 1995, the Learning Company was acquired by SoftKey.
 At the end of December 1997, The Learning Company (formerly SoftKey) acquired Creative Wonders from Capital Cities-ABC and Electronic Arts.
 The acquisition added Madeline to the company's assets.
 According to The Salt Lake Tribune, some games were published by Davidson/Creative Wonders.
 During the mid-1990s, after personal-computer prices fell, software companies begin marketing to families.
 The Learning Company (formerly SoftKey) capitalized on demand for educational software by purchasing franchises such as Sesame Street and Madeline from smaller companies, and chief executive Michael Perik wanted the company to incorporate recognizable brands into its catalogue.

 The Learning Company (formerly SoftKey) published the Madeline video-game series under its LearningBuddies brand.
 Some games in the series, such as Madeline's European Adventures, were published under the SmartSaver brand.
 The Learning Company (formerly SoftKey) established LearningBuddies for "developmental reading and math skills programs" based on Madeline and other characters from children's literature and cartoons, such as Dr. Seuss and the Winnie the Pooh franchise, to attract a younger audience.
 The Learning Company (formerly SoftKey) senior vice president of marketing Andy Young wanted children to "learn important skills from their all-time favorite friends".
 In 1997, Terri Payne Butler of The Horn Book Magazine wrote that popular children's characters (including Madeline) had entered the "burgeoning world of CD-ROM".
 SoftKey founder Kevin O'Leary said in 1998: "We have recently acquired widely known brands such as Sesame Street, Madeline and Cyber Patrol to our stable of strong brand equities".
 According to The Learning Company (formerly SoftKey) director of corporate communications Susan Getgood: "The more we give [players] familiar things, the better they learn".

 O'Leary had wanted The Learning Company (formerly SoftKey) to "produce products to service that 40 percent of the market that hasn't bought educational software because of pricing issues".
 This resulted in a budget line of "platinum" CD-ROM products; the company became known for aggressively driving down the development costs of products and laying off employees of the companies it acquired.
 After 1997, Madeline products were manufactured by BMG manufacturing division Sonopress and orders were fulfilled by BMG Distribution.
 They were distributed to a number of retail outlets, including Best Buy, Circuit City, Computer City, Egghead Software, Office Depot, Price Club/Costco, Sam's Club and Staples.
 Robin Ray of the Boston Herald wrote in 1998 that the repackaging of two games into Madeline's Thinking Games Deluxe was a bargain.
 Madeline and the Magnificent Puppet Show was released at a higher price three years earlier, but Madeline Rainy Day Activities and Madeline Thinking Games Deluxe were introduced in late 1998 for the holiday season.
+Presage Software developed the Macintosh, Windows98, and Windows95 versions of Madeline 1st and 2nd Grade Reading.